Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 11. Strategic Implication

-Scaling acquisition amplifies structural leakage.
+Scaling acquisition amplifies unresolved monetization leakage.